 At a glance

-- Germany aims to reduce greenhouse gas emissions by 40 % by 2020 and by at least 55 % by 2030 compared to 1990 emission levels.
-Greenhouse gas neutrality is to be achieved to a high degree by 2050.
+- Germany aims to reduce greenhouse gas emissions by 40 % by 2020 and by at least 65 % by 2030 compared to 1990 emission levels.
+Complete greenhouse gas neutrality is to be achieved by 2045.

 Greenhouse gases are released mainly through the use of fossil fuels such as coal and petroleum.
 Industrial processes and livestock farming are also relevant emission sources.
 Rising levels of greenhouse gases warm the earth's atmosphere, leading to climate change.
 Global warming has diverse negative impacts such as rising sea levels, increased risks of flooding, drought and other extreme weather events.